elescj/projects/015-yelp/README.md

 > [Contact Charles Jiao](https://charles-jiao.netlify.app/contact)

 ## ❓ Problem Statement
-Movie streaming platforms offer thousands of titles, but users often struggle to discover movies that match their preferences.
-Traditional word-of-mouth recommendations are limited by social connections and subjective opinions.
+Restaurant discovery platforms list thousands of dining options, making it challenging for users to find restaurants that match their tastes and preferences.
+Traditional recommendations, such as word-of-mouth or online reviews, are often limited by personal networks and information overload.

-The goal of this project is to **build a recommendation system** that can predict a user's movie preferences and provide **personalized top-N recommendations**.
-This involves implementing and comparing multiple approaches, including **rank-based methods, collaborative filtering (user-user and item-item), and model-based matrix factorization**, while evaluating their performance using metrics like **Precision@K, Recall@K, F₁-score, and RMSE**.
+The goal of this project is to **build a recommendation system** that can predict a user’s restaurant preferences and provide **personalized top-N restaurant recommendations**.
+This is achieved by implementing and comparing multiple approaches, including **rank-based methods, collaborative filtering (user–user and item–item), and model-based matrix factorization**, and evaluating their performance using **Precision@K, Recall@K, F₁-score, and RMSE**.

 ## 🔎 Methodology
 The recommendation system development followed an **end-to-end workflow** from data preprocessing to model evaluation and delivery: